Gospel: Mark 9:38-43, 45, 47-48

 What scandals have you heard about in the past two months?
 How did they affect you?

 Scandals, like gossip, create news, headlines, and the patter of talk shows.
 Politicians and entertainers cause the public concern with their dress, their lifestyle, or their secrets.
 Indeed, scandal not only drives public opinion.
-It can increase profits for media and visibility for publicity-hungry.
+It can increase profits for the media and visibility for the publicity-hungry.

 When it comes to the Church, scandal multiplies problems.
 Not only does the community lose faith, the community loses face with potential converts.
 Church scandal also gives those who oppose the faith reason for persecution.
 But, what happens when the scandal within the Church is caused by the good of non-Christians?